 About the Program

 Students have the opportunity to select from a number of classes on different topics of research offered in both the Fall and Spring semesters.
 Topics cover a wide range of areas and will provide an excellent grounding as you begin to combine the knowledge gained in school with the actual practice of law.
-Students are free to attend as few or as many classes as desired; however, to complete the program, students must attend a minimum of 5 live classes and earn 100% on 12 quizzes, including quizzes in 8 required subject areas, by the time they graduate.
-NOTE: Attending a “live” virtual class on Zoom counts towards the live class attendance requirement.
+Students are free to attend as few or as many classes as desired; however, to complete the program, students must attend a minimum of 5 live classes (Zoom classes count) and earn 100% on 12 quizzes, including quizzes in 8 required subject areas, by the time they graduate.
+The quizzes may be taken an unlimited number of times.

 To earn the certification, a student must: